 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery incorporates timber skirtings and door facings together with internal pass doors of timber construction.
-The kitchen facility incorporates fitted units providing adequate storage.
+Internal joinery is of timber.
+Internal doors are of a timber panelled type.
+Kitchen storage is provided by units incorporating worktop surface areas.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-All original chimney breasts/fireplaces appear to have been blocked over/removed and are no longer in use.
-Several decorative electric fires were noted throughout the property.
-No tests were taken of these systems.
-Internal decorations Visually inspected. internal decorations Internal decorations incorporate paint, papered, tiled and panel finishes.
-Cellars Visually inspected where there was a safe and purpose- built access.
-There are several external storage cellars pertaining to the property.
-Only a limited inspection of some cellars was possible due to restricted access.
-These are believed for basic storage purposes only.
+A number of fireplaces have been removed within the property.
+Internal decorations Visually inspected.
+Painted, papered, tiled, Artex and timber finishes noted.
+Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains supply.
-The electrical switchgear is located within the entrance hallway.
+Mains supply.
+The electric meter is located in the vestibule.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply.